From employee to caregiver: My new perspective on MD Anderson

 I'm happy in my job since I'm helping others tell uplifting stories and find information not readily available.

 However, things are about to change.
-My mother, who's my best friend in the world, has been diagnosed with stage III breast cancer
+My mother, who's my best friend in the world, has been diagnosed with stage III breast cancer.

 Cancer runs in my family

 There's an abundance of cancer in my family; almost all my relatives have had at least one form of cancer.
-Even my mother is a 19-year breast cancer survivor, as well as a bladder cancer
+Even my mother is a 19-year breast cancer survivor, as well as a bladder cancer and basal cell survivor.

 I thought her bout with cancer was over, but I should've known better.
 You always have to be on guard against the ugly beast, cancer.